All Episodes

 So where do we go?

-Do we go third party or do we try to take over the Republican party?
+Do we go third party or do we try to take over the Republican Party?

-And that's what me.
+And that's what they're saying to me.

 I'm not speaking in their defense here.